Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 • ½ teaspoon fine salt

-• 2 teaspoons white wine vinegar or pain white vinegar
+• 2 teaspoons white wine vinegar or plain white vinegar

 • ¼ cup melted butter, plus more if needed